Barbershop Websites: 20 Design Examples (2026)

 Grooming meets a full-service bar

 Scissors & Scotch built an entire brand around one idea: grooming plus a full-service bar.
 The concept shapes everything on the site.
-Services are named after scotch aging tiers, reinforcing the brand concept at every touchpoint.
+Services are named after scotch aging tiers, so you remember the menu.
 They back it up with 4,000+ Google reviews at 4.9 stars.

 The booking flow is one of the smoothest here.
 Click Book Now and an inline modal opens on the same page.
 No redirect, no new tab.
-The membership program adds recurring revenue with member events, guest passes, and discounts.
+The membership program adds recurring revenue and gives regulars a reason to stay loyal.

 The trade-off is that Scissors & Scotch is a franchise, so the site feels polished but impersonal.
 No individual barber names or founder narrative.
 If you’re a one-location shop, you have a personality advantage they can’t replicate.